 It’s happening more and more.
-In 2017, credit card fraud was up 23 percent from the year before, resulting in $74 million in losses, according to the Federal Trade Commission.
+In 2019, credit card new account fraud was up 88 percent from the year before, resulting in $135 million in losses, according to the Federal Trade Commission.

 “Fraudsters are always finding new ways to steal information and benefit from it,” says Paige Schaffer, President & COO of Global Identity & Digital Protection Services at Generali Global Assistance.
 Chip cards have brought increased security, and many credit card companies limit your liability for charges.
 Still, stolen information can mean emotional distress and financial anxiety as well as loss of time.
 Here are Schaffer’s smart tips for staying one step ahead of the game.

 - Set personal limits with your cards, and get alerts when you hit that threshold; that way, you’ll be immediately notified of any large, unexpected charges.

 - Check your statements at least monthly (weekly is even better), and report unfamiliar transactions immediately.

 - Stay on top of your credit score and history.
 You’re entitled to a free report from the three biggest agencies once a year, so stagger yours.